deepomicslab/TCRclub/README.md

 ### Input data
 TCRclub requires two files to identify functional-similar clubs for T cells.
 The first column of both files should be named "barcode", with each element being unique.
 Each row represents a single T cell, and the order of T cells should be the same in both files.

+1. #### sc-TCR sequences file
 For the sc-TCR sequences file, two columns are necessary: "barcode" and "cdr3".
-If the file contains cells from multiple samples, you should include a column labeled "sample" to indicate the source of each T cell.
+If the file contains cells from multiple samples, you should include a column labelled "sample" to indicate the source of each T cell.
 Because of the structure of our autoencoder, CDR3 longer than 30 should be removed before using TCRclub.
 ![Image text](https://github.com/deepomicslab/TCRclub/blob/e48f9a7903811dd043a2e26f4402704a68c69bb1/img/required_tcr_file.png)

 **Fig.1** An example of required scTCR file in .csv format.

+2. #### sc-RNA expression file
 For the sc-RNA expression file, each row corresponds to a T cell, and the columns (except the first column) correspond to genes.
-We suggest using the top 10% highly expressed genes extracted from the original sc-RNA expression file.
+The first column should be named as "barcode".
+We suggest using the top 10% of highly expressed genes extracted from the original sc-RNA expression file.
 You can select the input genes according to your own criteria.
 Normalization and log-transformation are recommended.
 Be cautious with selecting too many genes, as it may cause GPU memory issues.
 ![Image text](https://github.com/deepomicslab/TCRclub/blob/e48f9a7903811dd043a2e26f4402704a68c69bb1/img/required_rna_file.png)

-**Fig.2** An example of required scRNA expression file in .csv format.
+**Fig.2** An example of a required scRNA expression file in .csv format.

 ### Parameters
 TCRclub accepts several parameters, as listed in the table below: